prorev/prorev.github.io/_posts/2020-04-05-statistics-interview_questions.md

 Let L1 be the true label distribution and L2 be the predicted label distribution.

-Let the only label for one sample is C2 and our classifier predicts probabilities for C, C2, C3 as (0.15, 0.60, 0.25).
+Let the only label for one sample is C2 and our classifier predicts probabilities for C1, C2, C3 as (0.15, 0.60, 0.25).

 Cross-entropy $H(L1, L2)$ will be: